edgedb/easy-edgedb/chapter7/index.md

 Note that the cast means you can just type 10, not '10'.

 So what if you just want to have the *option* of a parameter?
-No problem, just put `OPTIONAL` before the cast (inside the `<>` brackets).
+No problem, just put `OPTIONAL` before the type name in the cast (inside the `<>` brackets).
 So the insert above would look like this if you wanted everything optional:

 ```
 SELECT(INSERT Date {